matmih/CLUS-RM-library/README.md

 This is the repository with the source code of the CLUS-RM library.

-This library contains the code of the CLUS-RM redescription mining algorithm [1,2], based on Predictive Clustering Trees [5].
+The library contains the code of the CLUS-RM redescription mining algorithm [1,2], based on Predictive Clustering Trees [5].
 It also contains the following algorithm extensions: a) using random forest of Predictive Clustering Trees [2] to produce redescriptions, b) using conjunctive refinement procedure [3] to increase redescription accuracy, c) use constraint-based redescrition mining [4] which allows adding user-defined constraints on attributes that build redescription queries.
 The constraint-based setting allows three modes of targeted redescription exploration.

-This library also incorporates two modes of redescription set optimization: a) optimization by redescription exchange [1,2] and b) optimization by redescription extraction [3].
+It also incorporates two modes of redescription set optimization: a) optimization by redescription exchange [1,2] and b) optimization by redescription extraction [3].

 This library was created as a result of scientific work of Matej Mihelčić < matmih1@gmail.com > in the Data Mining field called Redescription mining [6] with the goal of obtaining a PhD degree in Computer Science at Jožef Stefan International Postgraduate School, Ljubljana, Slovenia.